AlexNexton/my-first-repo/README.md

     `os.environ["MONGO_URI"] = "YourMongoURI"`
     .
 4. Install all requirements from the **requirements.txt** file putting this command into your terminal:
-`pip3 install -r requirements.txt`
+- `pip3 install -r requirements.txt`
+- *After installing the imports needed, use the `pip3 freeze --local > requirements.txt` to add the imports to the requirement.txt file.*

-*Note: GitPod does not require `sudo`, so if you use another IDE, you will need to include `sudo` in the beginning of the command: `sudo pip3 install -r requirements.txt`.*
+    - *Note: GitPod does not require `sudo`, so if you use another IDE, you will need to include `sudo` in the beginning of the command: `sudo pip3 install -r requirements.txt`.*

-5. Create a new Database called "recipe_manager" in [MongoDB Atlas](https://www.mongodb.com/).
+5. Create a new Database called "recipe_manager" for example, in [MongoDB Atlas](https://www.mongodb.com/).
-*You can sign up for free account, if you do not have one.*
+*You can sign up for free account, if you do not already have an account.*

 6. In "recipe_manager" database create eight following collections:

 ###### categories
 ```
 _id: <ObjectId>